arunkumar-m/cracking_the_coding_interview/greedy_algorithm/README.md

 Claim: Alg #2 (order by decreasing ratio Wj / Lj) is always correct.

 [Not obvious! - proof coming up next!]

+## Correctness Proof

+### Correctness Claim

+Claim: Alg #2 (order jobs according to decreasing ratios Wj / Lj) is always correct.

+Proof: by an Exchange Argument

+Plan: Fix arbitrary input of n jobs will proceed by contraction.

+Let \sigma = greedy schedule, \sigma' = optimal schedule.

+\sigma will produce schedule even better than \sigma', contradicting purported optimality of \sigma'.

+### Correctness Proof

+Assume: all Wj / Lj is distinct.

+Assume: [just by renaming jobs W1 / L1 > W2 / L2 > ... > Wn / Ln.

+Thus: greedy schedule \sigma is just 1, 2, ... , n.

+Thus: if optimal schedule \sigma' <> \sigma, then there are consecutive jobs i, j with i > j. [only schedule where indices always go up is 1, 2, 3, ... , n]

+Thought experiment: suppose we exchangeorder of i & j in \sigma' (leaving other jobs unchanged).

+### Cost-Benefit Analysis

+By exchanging i and j (i < j):
+- the completion time of a job k other than i or j is unaffected
+- the completion time of the job i goes up
+- the completion time of the job j goes down

+Ci' = Ci + Lj

+Cj' = Cj - Li

+WiCi' + WjCj' = WiCi + WiLj + WjCj - WjLi

+Since Wi / Li < Wj / Lj, WiLj - WjLi < 0, thus WiCi' + WjCj' > WiCi +
+WjCj which contradicts optimality of \sigma'.
+WjCj

+## Handling Ties

+### Correctness Claim

+Claim: Alg #2 (order jobs in nonincreasing order of ratio Wj / Lj) is always correct. [even with ties]

+New Proof Plan: Fix arbitrary input of n jobs.
+Let \sigma = greedy schedule, let \sigma' = any other schedule.
+Will show \sigma at least as good as \sigma' => implies that greedy schedule is optimal.

+### Correctness Proof

+Assume: [just by renaming jobs] greedy schedule \sigma is just 1, 2, 3, ..., n (and so W1 / L1 >= W2 / L2 >= ... >= Wn / Ln)

+Consider arbitrary schedule \sigma'.
+If \sigma' = \sigma, done.

+Else recall there exists consecutive jobs i, j in \sigma' with i > j.
+(from last time)

+Note: i > j => Wi / Li <= Wj / Lj => WiLj <= WjLi

+Recall: exchanging i & j in \sigma' has a net benefit of WjLi - WiLj >= 0.

+Upshot: exchanging an "adjacent inversion" like i, j only makes \sigma' better and it decreases the number of inverted pairs.
+(jobs i, j with i > j and i scheduled earlier)

+=> after at most nC2 such exchanges, can transform \sigma' into \sigma.

+=> \sigma at least as good as \sigma'

+=> greedy is optimal

+[Like bubble sort]